fujitake/smart-building-quick-start-kit/vantiq/README.en.md

 - Sources are inactive, please set your MQTT Brokers and then make them active.

-- This application is designed performance-conscious, Types that are used for saving master data of each device are denormalized.
+- This application is designed performance-conscious, Types that are used for holding master data of each device are denormalized.
 Synchronization of master data is the responsibility of the master data administrator.

 - Limitation of frequency of data transmission from Vantiq is not implemented. please note that depends on the frequency of data from devices.